 The United States Department of Housing and Urban Development (HUD) provides Emergency Solutions Grants (ESG) Program funds on an annual basis to entitlement jurisdictions.
-HUD's ESG program is intended to supplement state, local and private efforts to improve the quality and number of emergency shelters and transitional facilities for homeless people as well as to provide case management and financial assistance to prevent homelessness and to permanently re-house homeless persons.
+HUD's ESG program is intended to supplement state, local, and private efforts to improve the quality and number of emergency shelters, as well as to provide case management and financial assistance to prevent homelessness and to permanently re-house homeless persons.
 The ESG program provides funding to: (1) engage homeless individuals and families living on the street; (2) improve the number and quality of emergency shelters for homeless individuals and families; (3) help operate these shelters; (4) provide essential services to shelter residents; (5) rapidly re-house homeless individuals and families; and (6) prevent families/individuals from becoming homeless.

 HUD issued an interim rule for the ESG program on January 4, 2012.
 This rule amended the McKinney-Vento Homeless Assistance Act in accordance with the Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009 (HEARTH Act), enacted into law on May 20, 2009.
 The interim rule established a list of eligible activities and allows the local grantees to select activities in accordance with its own community development objectives.
 An updated version of the ESG Program Interim Rule was published in the Federal Register on April 1, 2017.
-The updated version of the ESG Program Interim Rule incorporated the addition of section 576.409 regarding protections for victims of domestic violence, dating violence, sexual assault, or stalking, which was established in response to the Violence Against Women Reauthorization Act of 2013.
+The updated version of the ESG Program Interim Rule incorporated the addition of Section 576.409 regarding protections for victims of domestic violence, dating violence, sexual assault, or stalking, which was established in response to the Violence Against Women Reauthorization Act (VAWA).
+HUD's VAWA requirements and information are available online: Violence Against Women Act (VAWA) | HUD.gov / U.S. Department of Housing and Urban Development (HUD).

-The federal ESG program is governed by 24 Code of Federal Regulations (CFR), Parts 91 and 576.
+The ESG program is governed by 24 Code of Federal Regulations (CFR), Parts 91 and 576.
 HUD's ESG program information is available online: HUD Exchange.